You — Yes, You — Can Get Your Dog to Pay Attention to You

 Putting Attention On Cue

 “My dog pays me no mind when they’re outside off leash.”
 “My dog is always blowing me off.”
-“They know they’re supposed to listen to me, but they ignores me if anything else is going on.”
+“They know they’re supposed to listen to me, but they ignore me if anything else is going on.”
 These are all common complaints from people struggling with getting their dogs to pay attention on cue.

 The problem many of us have with a dog who is not responsive to cues, especially outside, is not so much a matter of devotion but of training.
 For most dogs, learning a “pay attention” cue in the face of a whole world of wonder is essentially a difficult, high-level trick and must be taught as such.
 Yes, some dogs learn this quickly and thoroughly without too much trouble, but that’s unusual.
-For most dogs, expect top quality responses only after consistent, long-term training efforts.
+For most dogs, expect top-quality responses only after consistent, long-term training efforts.

 In the larger scheme of things, a cue to pay attention is essential because it is the basis of all training.
 You can teach a dog just about anything if you have their attention, but it’s virtually impossible if you don’t.
 Asking for a dog’s attention is a top priority for professional trainers, which is why it is often the first skill taught in classes or private lessons.